edspencer/opnsense-autobackup/README.md

 ## Environment Variables

-You need to create a `.env` file with the following environment variables (duplicate the .env.example file for an easy start):
+You need to provide a few environment variables to the container to configure it:

 ```env
 API_KEY=your_actual_api_key